 This post talks about what to do when you need to buy a lot of boules at once.
-You might want the boules for a new club, for a rec center, or for classes that you’re going to teach.
-Money is an issue, so you’re looking for good-quality but affordable leisure boules.
+You might want to provide guest boules for your club, for classes that you’re going to teach, or to help start a new club at a school or rec center.

 Here are some relevant considerations, based on our own experience.